 Drawing of A Cat With The Moon And The Stars As A Backdrop.

 Are you a cat lover?
-People are often willing to commission an artist to paint their cat, but that term always sounded pretentious to me, unless you just happen be hiring Michelangelo to paint the Sistine chapel.
+People are often willing to commission an artist to paint their cat, but who can afford to do that?
+Many people cannot, and you can always try drawing a cat yourself.
 Drawing can be fun, and have you ever considered trying to create a portrait yourself?
 Why not pick up a book on how to draw animals and give it a try?
 I enjoy drawing pictures of my pets, from the past and present, which makes me feel they will always be with me in spirit.
 Dog and cat owners will often enjoy looking at pet art created by other people, but it truly is not that difficult to create your own and more meaningful work of art.

 Drawing a picture of your cat can be a bonding experience between you and your pet because it allows you to observe certain details you may not have noticed before.
-For instance, the sunlight may make the fur of your cat glisten in the late afternoon, or your feline my have coppery colored eyes, and these are all new discovers to make while drawing.
-Perhaps only ailurophiles will only ever understand this, but creating art expressing adoration for that special cat your life is a very powerful and personal thing.
-Cats give us unconditional love and affection, even thought some can be moody and a bit stubborn like my cat Irina.
+For instance, the sunlight may make the fur of your cat glisten in the late afternoon, or your feline may have coppery colored eyes, and these are all new discoveries to be whilst engaged in drawing.
+Perhaps only ailurophiles will fully comprehend this, but creating art expressing adoration for that special cat your life is a very powerful and personal thing.
+Cats give us unconditional love and affection, even though some can be moody and a bit stubborn like my cat Irina.
 No wonder old ladies love their cats, and boo to those who make misogynistic comments about that!

 When drawing a picture of a cat consider the background that you would like to create for your illustration.
 In the cat drawing featured here a starry night with the moon is the backdrop for Irina the cat because she is truly a nocturnal creature as many cats are.
 The materials used for this project consisted of: